Skip to main content

 • Requirements: Bring your own finished files.
 Per-chapter audio plus cover art and complete metadata; confirm the current audio specification and cover dimensions in the Partner Center

 Direct upload means no aggregator fee stacked on top of the platform cut, so the take-home per sale is closer to the headline rate.
-Google Play is one of the most AI-friendly direct-upload routes available to indie authors.
+Google Play is one of the more flexible direct-upload routes available to indie authors, but eligibility and file requirements still run through Partner Center.

 Spotify (via Spotify for Authors or an aggregator)